14 Of The Best Day Trips From Sofia, Bulgaria

 An old Bulgarian capital, Veliko Tarnovo, lies in the country’s north-central region.
 This destination is one of the furthest day trips from Sofia on this list.
 If you plan to use public transport, there is a direct train connection between Sofia and Veliko Tarnovo, but it still takes about four hours to get there.
 Make sure to catch the earliest train of the day.

-If you are driving, the route takes just 2.5 hours.
 The main attraction here is Tsarevets Fortress, the most important and influential stronghold of the Second Bulgarian Empire.

 Brands We Use And Trust

-5. Krushuna Waterfalls
+5. Krushuna Waterfalls Day Tour From Sofia

 Amazing view of Krushuna Waterfalls, Lovech region, Bulgaria

-These cascading waterfalls near the village of Krushuna lie in the country’s north and make for one of the top Sofia day trips.
 Famous because of their remarkable landscape of travertine dams and lakes—people who have visited Plitvice Lakes in Croatia know what the result of this natural phenomenon can eventually be—these waterfalls are exceptionally photogenic, one of the top natural attractions in Bulgaria.

-I highly recommend you to visit some of these Sofia attractions on one of the many Sofia tours on offer.
-It will save your nerves and provide you with unforgettable memories and an opportunity to learn closely about the history of sights.
+Going on a tour also provides you with unforgettable memories and an opportunity to learn closely about the history of sights.

-6. Mount Musala
+6. Mount Musala Day Trip From Sofia

 Musala Peak, Rila Mountain Bulgaria